d2l-ai/d2l-en/chapter_introduction/index.md

-A major development in unsupervised learning, has been the rise of *self-supervised learning*, techniques that leverage some aspect of the unlabeled data to provide supervision.
+A further development in unsupervised learning has been the rise of *self-supervised learning*, techniques that leverage some aspect of the unlabeled data to provide supervision.